The KJV Audio Bible

 Thursday Apr 17, 2025

-Ends with Terah taking his family, including Abram, from Ur of the Chaldees toward Canaan
+The genealogy ends with Terah taking his family, including Abram, from Ur of the Chaldees toward Canaan.
+They settled in Haran, where Terah died.

 Genesis 12